Q. Do applicants need to have earned a master’s degree?

 Q. What if I’m taking the GRE/TOEFL in December and my scores won’t arrive before the January 1 deadline?

 A. We will accept late scores as long as they arrive before the recruitment committee has made their final decisions.
-Please e-mail Kelly Hewitt, as soon as you find out your scores.
+Please e-mail Alec Brown, as soon as you find out your scores.

 Q. What if I just found out about the program and want to apply after January 10?